elekin-group/elekin-group.github.io/content/tour/index.md

   - block: slider
     content:
       slides:
-      - title: Wellcome to the group Elekin
+      - title: Welcome to the group Elekin
         content: Take a look at what we're working on...
         align: center
         background: